Peacem4kr/file2prompt/README.md

 ### Step 3: Automation to Save Grocery Items to File

-Create an automation that saves every new item added to your shopping list into the file created with the file intgeration:
+Create an automation that automatically saves every new item added to your shopping list into the file created with the file intgeration:

 ```
 alias: Grocery - Save todo to file